northpr/LendingClub/README.md

 ## Model Building

-First, transformed the all the data type that it supposed to be and turn the categorical variables into dummy variables.
+First, transform all the data types that are supposed to be and turn the categorical variables into dummy variables.

-I created a lot of model and ealated using RMSE because it's the suitable value to calculate how good the model is.
+I created many models and evaluated them using RMSE because it is suitable to calculate how good the model is.

 My models:
 - Linear Model - to predict the fico score.
 - Logistic Regression - to predict the customer will pay the loan from their history or not.
-- Decision Tree - to predict the fico score and make it easier to explain by using decision tree.
+- Decision Tree - to predict the fico score and make it easier to explain by using the decision tree.
-- Random Forest - the best result of all model here.
+- Random Forest - the best result of all models here.
 - Clustering - Group the type of customers for further analysis.

-Some example of my model.
+Some examples of my model.

-To check the best threshold in this model to decide who will paid or not paid by using ROCR librarty
+To check the best threshold in this model to decide who will be paid or not paid by using ROCR library
 ![ROCR prediction](https://github.com/northpr/LendingClub/blob/main/images/Screen%20Shot%202564-10-28%20at%2010.56.14.png?raw=true)
 ```R
 ROCRpred = prediction (LogRegPredict, df_test$not.fully.paid)